Season of da Siccness: Reception

-The album reached #13 on Billboards Heatseekers chart, #26 on the Top R&B/Hip-Hop Albums chart, and #163 on the Billboard 200.

-It gained 4.5 stars out of 5 from allmusic.
+The album reached No. 13 on Billboards Heatseekers chart, No. 26 on the Top R&B/Hip-Hop Albums chart, and No. 163 on the Billboard 200.
+It received 4.5 stars out of 5 from AllMusic.

 In 2009, Fangoria named it as an iconic horrorcore album.

+Controversy

+In September 1996, Joseph Edward "Bubba" Gallegos, an 18-year-old from Bayfield, Colorado, killed his roommates after ingesting methamphetamine and listening repeatedly to Locc 2 Da Brain, a song from the album.
+After attempting to kill his ex-girlfriend and taking two other students hostage, Gallegos was in turn killed by police.
+Gallegos was said to be a massive fan of Brotha Lynch Hung, and his minister suggested that the music played a role in the killings.